Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Results

-In conclusion, the re-uploading quantum model architecture can generate and learn more complex output distributions than the dissipative QP.
-It can learn all the data sets generated by the dissipative QP with almost zero loss and relative entropy.
-On the contrary, the dissipative QP is not able to learn the data sets provided by the re-uploading quantum model.
+In conclusion, the RU architecture can generate and learn more complex output distributions than the QP.
+It can learn all the data sets generated by the QP with almost zero loss and relative entropy.
+On the contrary, the QP is not able to learn the data sets provided by the RU.
 Even for this toy example, all four metrics defined earlier were taken into account, which reveals the difficulty on how to determine whether a student is good or bad.
 Therefore, one should take under consideration all the different tools introduced earlier (the prediction maps, the accuracy score, the (average) loss and relative entropy) to characterize the performance of the students.